admturner/foodshaped/README.md

 ### Content (Text, Pictures, Graphics, etc.)

 A Creative Commons Attribution-NonCommercial-ShareAlike (CC BY-NC-SA 4.0) with CC Plus (CC+) License.
-The CC+ waives the noncommertial and/or sharealike requirements with specific written permission from the copyright holder.
+The CC+ waives the noncommercial and/or share alike requirements with specific written permission from the copyright holder.

 ### Software